MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

               self.attr4 = ['attr4']

               self.attr5 = None
-              """str: Docstring *after* attribute, with type specified."""
+              r"""str: Docstring *after* attribute, with type specified."""

           @property
           def readonly_property(self):
-              """str: Properties should be documented in their getter method.""" return 'readonly_property'
+              r"""str: Properties should be documented in their getter method.""" return 'readonly_property'

           @property
           def readwrite_property(self):
-              """:obj:`list` of :obj:`str`: Properties with both a getter and setter should only be documented in their getter method.
+              r""":obj:`list` of :obj:`str`: Properties with both a getter and setter should only be documented in their getter method.

               If the setter method contains notable behavior, it should be